-4. Warp the image. mrtransform can warp any 3D or 4D image, however if the number of volumes in the 4th dimension equals the number of coefficients in an antipodally symmetric spherical harmonic series (i.e. 6, 15, 28 etc), then it assumes the image to be an FOD image and reorientation is automatically applied.
-Also note that FOD modulation can be applied using the option -modulation.
+4. Warp the image. mrtransform can warp any 3D or 4D image, however if the number of volumes in the 4th dimension equals the number of coefficients in an antipodally symmetric spherical harmonic series (i.e. 6, 15, 28 etc), then it image is assumed to be a FOD image and reorientation is automatically applied.
+Also note that FOD modulation can be applied using the -modulation.
 This preserves the total apparent fibre density across the width of each bundle before and after warping: